costinelnegura/For-tourists-by-tourists/README.md

 This is a new project intended to create a new app for tourists in London and at the same time to practice my Java knowledge using the Android echosystem.

-It is still under developement.
+It is still under development.